Join our Climbing Teams!

 Top Rope

-It is a type of climbing on longer walls using a fixed rope.
-The rope runs from the belayer at the bottom of the direction to an anchor system at the top and backs down to the climber.
+Climbing on longer walls using a fixed rope.
+The rope runs from the “belayer” (person holding the rope for the climber) at the bottom to an anchor system at the top and backs down to the climber.

 Auto Belay